created by Uday Gajendar, Principal UX Designer in Silicon Valley CA • via Adobe Spark

 we need to answer questions about creating long-term value for customers – through Strategic design.

 This transcends UX/UI, buttons & icons, wireframes, or Sketch files.
-Instead, what is the shape, structure, and pattern of the experience, the journey, the service, being offered?
-How are marketing comms & app interactions tied across channels or devices in support of customer moments?
-How do they enable a customer benefit that will be enjoyed – ensuring satisfaction or fulfillment – over the long run? (with a sense of trust and integrity) Is your organization even set up for supporting all this?
-This is about intentional change for positive outcomes through discovery, molding critical frameworks + systems, guiding vision, process, strategy – and culture.
-There are no JIRA tickets or burn-down charts for this level of work – it's truly at the meta level.
+Instead, what is the shape, structure, and pattern of the journey, service, or interaction being offered?
+How are marketing comms & tech features tied across channels and devices in support of customer moments?
+How do they enable a benefit that will be enjoyed – ensuring satisfaction or fulfillment – over the long run?
+Is your organization set up for supporting this?
+This is about intentional change for positive outcomes through discovery: molding critical frameworks + systems, guiding process + strategy with impact on culture.
+There are no JIRA tickets or burndown charts for this kind of design work – it's truly at the meta level.
 But it's vital for any business that values satisfied, returning customers.

 metadesign is the designing that needs to happen before the design itself. it's Defining a foundation that can flex and scale.

 From large corporate design groups to early/growth-stage startups, I bring a wealth of expertise benefitting any team.

 Hi, I'm Uday Gajendar.
 With 15+ years of corporate & consulting experience in Silicon Valley tackling complexity & ambiguity, I am a design leader focused on innovation for strategic value.
 I am a proven catalyst for design-led innovation, defining next-generation concepts & coaching start-ups on UX fundamentals.
 My specialities include creating visionary concepts for new business models, leading collaborations with engineering & product, and shaping a progressive design culture.
 I bring versatile expertise, for enterprise to consumer, desktop to mobile, and beyond (AI, VR/AR, IoT).